alachuacounty/nextjs-truth-rec/README.md

 ## File/Folder structure
+* Found inside pages folder are induvidual pages with their respective markup and styles
+* Files are created as .jsx files to take full advantage of JSX features
 * Global Components **(Navigation, Footer, Modal, etc)** are in Components folder
 * Inside pages folder each webpage has its own folder with jsx file(content) and -styles js file(styles)